From the Field

 Child marriage: Facts, FAQs, and how to help end it

 Child marriage and forced marriage are violations of child protection and human rights.
 This widespread, harmful practice not only compromises a child’s development; it also severely limits their health, wellness, and opportunities in life.
-And yet, globally, at least 12 million girls per year are married before the age of 18.
+And yet globally, at least 12 million girls are married each year before 18 — that’s 22 girls every minute.

 FAQs: What you need to know about child marriage